 Satellite III Induction Loop Assistive Listening System -- Specifications & Installation Considerations

 The Satellite III is designed to interface with existing public address systems and is our most popular and cost effective large area induction loop assistive listening system.
 It is often used in houses of worship, libraries, auditoriums, meeting rooms and theatres, providing coverage of up to 300-325 feet in perimeter.
-In the event larger areas need to be looped, multiple Satellite III systems may be linked, with each system covering no larger than a 300-325 foot perimeter area.
+If larger areas need to be looped, multiple Satellite III systems may be linked, with each system covering no larger than a 300-325 foot perimeter area.
 Alternatively, two Satellite III amplifiers may be bridged enabling powering of a loop perimeter up to 500 feet.

 The Satellite III is compatible with all telecoil-equipped hearing aids, cochlear implants and induction loop receivers.